iifl-logo

 IRB has a large pool of experienced and skilled technical manpower, with which IRB executes world- class projects and delivers excellent quality.
 IRB aims to keep its employees abreast of the latest technical developments and emerging technologies related to the construction of roads and structures, toll operations, collection processes and road maintenance activities.
 The Company encourages its executives to attend seminars and symposiums conducted by professional bodies of global repute.
 Employees are also nominated to attend other professional skill-building programmes.

 IRBs reputation of providing a congenial work environment that respects individuality and encourages professional growth, innovation and performance, acts as a strong pull to attract new industry talent.
 Human resources continue to be one of the core focus areas.
 Open work culture, effective communications, fair and equitable treatment and welfare of employees are significant value propositions, which help IRB to retain its highly engaged talent pool and generate trust among its employees.
-IRB remains the ‘employer of choice with one of the lowest attrition rates in the infrastructure sector and has won many awards like Dream Companies to work in construction Sector in India.
-Probably, thats the reason that even in the Covid pandemic situation, our attrition rates remained low and we were not only maintain the pace of project construction, but also able to recruit manpower for new projects of the company.
+IRB remains the employer of choice with one of the lowest attrition rates in the infrastructure sector and has won many awards like Dream Companies to work in construction sector in India.
+Probably, thats the reason that even in the Covid pandemic situation, our attrition rates remained low and we were not only maintaining the pace of project construction, but also able to recruit manpower for new projects of the company.

 7. INTERNAL CONTROL SYSTEMS